ldaumail/Refined_LGN_adaptation_analysis/README.md

     #### "microsaccades_analysis.m": very initial script to look at electroocculograms.
 The main microsaccade isolation analysis is in the corresponding repository.

-## Comparison of adaptation between monocular and binocular stimulation: (BinocularAdaptationTrialSelection.m)
+## Comparison of adaptation between monocular and binocular stimulation:
+1) "BinocularAdaptationTrialSelection.m"
        -Data Location:- (some directories might need to be updated through inclusion of -daumail\ "OneDrive - Vanderbilt" \Documents-
        #### 1) Data used for pre-processing: (trial selection)
        #### "C:\Users\daumail\Documents\LGN_data\single_units\s_potentials_analysis\analysis\single_units_ns6_metadata.mat"